Migration Guide to 9.x (2025-05-10)

 OR cy.get([data-row=0])

-Please note that you will have to change the default to rowTopOffsetRenderType: 'top' when using either RowSpan and/or Row Detail features.
+Please note that you will have to change the option back to rowTopOffsetRenderType: 'top' when using either RowSpan and/or Row Detail features.

 Column Functionalities